migauth/threejs-portfolio/planning/plan.md

 # MVP

+- Basic site structure
+- Nav bar
 - Create low poly head in blender
 - Create pixel art face for head
-- Find a better background for the app
-- Make buttons look more intersting
-- Move head and nav bar to the side when clicking on a nav bar button
 - Create content for each page
+- Responsive design

 # Stretch goals
 - Make each section a separate mesh that I can animate/rotate/move around?
+- Make buttons look more intersting
+- Find a better background for the app